 Exhibit January 22.
 2017

-This was an actual award – my first in the art world – a small group award, inside the Congress Palace, Galileo Galilei Room, in Pisa, Italy.
-Italy is awash with famous names and places.
+This was awarded inside the Congress Palace, Galileo Galilei Room, in Pisa, Italy.

 Galileo was very interested in art since boyhood.
 He is known as the father of many sciences: observational astronomy, modern physics, the “scientific method,” even science.
 But like others in his age, that didn’t cover his gifts.
 As Wikipedia puts it in his biography,